sbg/Mitty/Readme.md

 - Generate reads from the whole genome, a single 1kb region or from a set of regions as desired, based on BED file
 - Handles X, Y chromosomes and polyploidy IF the VCF GT is properly set
 - Read qname stores correct POS, CIGAR and the sizes of variants covered by the read
+- Name of sample included in read allowing us to mix FASTQs from different simulations/sources
+    - Can mix viral contamination into reads
+    - Can do tumor/normal mixes
 - Corruption module adds sequencing errors to reads
     - Read models can be sampled from existing BAM files
-- "God aligner" writes out a BAM with perfect alignments which can be used to BAM comparisons
+- "God aligner" writes out a BAM with perfect alignments which can be used for BAM comparisons

 _Mitty also supplies a VCF simulator.
 This is currently under development_